ucLh/torch2onnx2trt/README.md

 3) The rest of the requirements are listed in `requirements.txt` and can be installed automatically via `pip` installation

+Alternatively, you can skip installation of the requirements and use [this](https://hub.docker.com/r/uclh/tensorrt_pytorch) docker container

 #### Installation
 There is `setup.py` file in the repo, so the installation is pretty straightforward